cloudmesh-project/sp17-i524/README.rst

 1. You will be assigned a **homework id** (or HID in the rest of this document).
 2. You will be assigned a **project id** (or PID in the rest of this document).
 3. Fork this repository by clicking the "Fork" button on the top right of this page.
+   You will be redirected to a new page.
    Verify that your github username is in the url.
 Eg::

       https://github.com/YOUR_GITHUB_USERNAME/sp17-i524